Name resolution¶

 As in many other programming languages, a namespace is a mapping from keys to entities.
 A key is a kind of identifier, for example a name, and a QL entity is a module, a type, or a predicate.

-Each module in QL has three namespaces:
+Each module in QL has six namespaces:

 - The module namespace, where the keys are module names and the entities are modules.